 - Stream by clicking here.

 - Download as an MP3 by right-clicking here and choosing “save as.”

-This podcast is also brought to you by Wealthfront.
-Wealthfront is a massively disruptive (in a good way) set-it-and-forget-it investing service, led by technologists from places like Apple and world-famous investors.
-It has exploded in popularity in the last 2 years and now has more than $2.5B under management.
-In fact, some of my good investor friends in Silicon Valley have millions of their own money in Wealthfront.
+This podcast is brought to you by Wealthfront.
+Wealthfront is a massively disruptive (in a good way) set-it-and-forget-it investing service led by technologists from places like Apple.
+It has exploded in popularity in the last two years and now has more than $2.5B under management.
 Why?
 Because you can get services previously limited to the ultra-wealthy and only pay pennies on the dollar for them, and it’s all through smarter software instead of retail locations and bloated sales teams.

 Check out wealthfront.com/tim, take their risk assessment quiz, which only takes 2-5 minutes, and they’ll show you — for free — exactly the portfolio they’d put you in.
 If you want to just take their advice and do it yourself, you can.
-Or, as I would, you can set it and forget it.
-Well worth a few minutes: wealthfront.com/tim.
+Well worth a few minutes to explore: wealthfront.com/tim.

-QUESTION(S) OF THE DAY: Who was your favorite guest in 2015, and what was your favorite tip or lesson?
+QUESTION(S) OF THE DAY: What was your favorite quote or lesson from this episode?
 Please let me know in the comments.